Greenland

 Jyttes Havn

-Later we sailed away to a small bay where we landed and walked about with our guide and her rifle.
-We saw skulls and bleached bones.
-We saw a freshly gnawed bone and we thought about wolves.
-Later, the ship’s cook, Andy, made us a BBQ on the beach where the rocks sparkled in the evening sun and the cold waves lapped lifeless rock pools.
+Later, we sailed to a small bay where we landed and walked about with our guide and her rifle.
+We saw skulls and bleached bones, including a freshly gnawed one that made us think of wolves.
+Later, the ship’s cook, Andy, prepared a BBQ for us on the beach, where rocks sparkled in the evening sun and cold waves lapped lifeless rock pools.

 The cold